 Sea beans – Entada rheedii

 Sea Bean is a woody climber of the Fabaceae family which is found throughout the tropical rainforests along the rivers and near the seas.
 It is found all over Africa, parts of Asia and Australia but not in the American tropics!
-Their seed coats are thicker and durable so they survive prolonged immersion in the sea water and germinate when they land in suitable spots!
-They are found along rivers in Tropical forests where the giant pod hangs above water and the pods once mature, drop off as single packets into the water and are eventually carried to the sea.
+Their seed coats are thicker and durable so they survive prolonged immersion in the seawater and germinate when they land in suitable spots!
+They are found along rivers in Tropical forests where the giant pod hangs above water and the pods once mature, drop off as single packets into the water, and are eventually carried to the sea.
 From there, these seeds travel great distances and reach different islands and establish themselves there.
-An example of such can be seen in the Archipelago of Indonesia and Papua New Guinea.
+An example of such can be seen in South India, the Archipelago of Indonesia and Papua New Guinea.

 African Grapple plant – Harpagophytum procumbens